 YMCA Camp Ohiyesa prides itself in balancing tradition and innovation.

 “Each summer brings new ideas to our campers’ experiences.
-This summer, we plan to have an increased emphasis on environmental stewardship, including weekly hands-on games and activities to give campers experience with things like gardening, composting, animal habitats, orienteering – all related to the theme of each week,” he says.
+This summer, we plan to have an increased emphasis on cultural awareness and environmental stewardship, including weekly hands-on games and activities to give campers experience with things like gardening, composting, animal habitats, orienteering – all related to the theme of each week,” he says.
 “We offer specialty programs each week.
 There are arts, sports and science-based activities, every week.
 There really is something here for every child.”

-YMCA Camp Ohiyesa offers different specialty programs each week, Mertz says, with some of the most popular being the Ponderosa horseback riding camp, Robotics camp, CSI camp and Camp Chef, which is an outdoor cooking introduction to different culinary skills.
-Arts and crafts, sports and swimming are among the traditional activities at camp.
+YMCA Camp Ohiyesa offers different specialty programs each week, with some of the most popular being the Ponderosa horseback riding camp, Mad Scientist camp, CSI camp and Camp Chef, which is an outdoor cooking introduction to culinary skills.
+Arts and crafts, archery, climbing, sports and swimming are among the traditional activities at camp.
 Overnight camps have a different theme each week as well, which provide a backdrop or story line for the camp each week.

-Seven overnight camp sessions run from June 23 until Aug.
-30, 2019.
-These camps are open to kids entering third grade.
-For children who want to get a feel of overnight camp but aren’t ready to commit the full experience, there is a mini camp from Sunday until Wednesday.
+Seven overnight camp sessions run from June 21 until Aug 29.
+Overnight camps are open to kids entering third grade and older.
+For children who want to get a feel for overnight camp but aren’t ready to commit to the full experience, there is a mini camp from Sunday until Wednesday.
 Teen leadership programs run as two-week sessions.

 For more information, visit the YMCA Camp Ohiyesa website.